-The Church of Ireland College of Education trains primary school teachers, particularly for schools under Church of Ireland, Methodist, Presbyterian and Society of Friends patronage.
-It was established in 1811 and incorporated into Dublin City University in October 2016.
+The Church of Ireland College of Education trains primary school teachers – particularly for schools under Church of Ireland, Methodist, Presbyterian and Society of Friends patronage.
+It was established in 1811 and became part of Dublin City University in October 2016.

 The Dublin Institute for Advanced Studies was established in 1940 by the then Taoiseach, Éamon de Valera.
-It specialises in Celtic Studies, Cosmic Physics, and Theoretical Physics.
-It does not confer degrees itself but does allow its students to enrol in higher degrees in any university worldwide.
-It hosts more than 100 international research visitors.
+It specialises in Celtic Studies, Cosmic Physics and Theoretical Physics.
+It does not award degrees, but it does assist students with enrolling in higher degree courses at universities around the world.
+Notably, this college also hosts more than 100 international research visitors.

-Dun Laoghaire Institute of Art, Design and Technology is Ireland’s only institute of technology devoted to music and the arts.
-Its programmes for visual and media arts, digital media, and technology are among the best in the country.
-Its groundbreaking educational approach makes it stand out in a crowded field.
-IADT welcomes students from all over the world.
+Dún Laoghaire Institute of Art, Design and Technology is Ireland’s only institute of technology devoted to music and the arts.
+Its programmes for visual arts, digital media and technology are among the best in the country.
+Its groundbreaking approach to education makes it stand out in a crowded field.
+IADT welcomes international students from all over the world.

-The Honorable Society of King’s Inn’s is Dublin’s oldest professional and educational institution, opened in 1541 – 51 years before Trinity College Dublin.
-It is responsible for admitting barristers-at-law into the Irish justice system.
-It admits international students with the knowledge, skills, and qualifications to join the Irish Bar.
+King’s Inns is Dublin’s oldest professional and educational institution.
+It opened in 1541 – 51 years before Trinity College Dublin – and is responsible for admitting barristers-at-law into the Irish justice system.
+It also admits international students with the knowledge, skills and qualifications required to join the Irish Bar.

-The Law Society of Ireland is the peak body for the solicitors’ profession in the Republic of Ireland.
-It has over 12 thousand members, all of them solicitors.
-It performs some educational functions.
-It administers qualification courses for lawyers from outside of the Republic of Ireland who wish to practice in the country.
+The Law Society of Ireland is the main body for professional solicitors in the Republic of Ireland.
+It has over 12,000 members – all of whom are solicitors.
+As well as acting as a representative and regulatory body, it also performs some educational functions.
+It administers qualification courses for lawyers from outside of the Republic of Ireland who wish to practice law here.

-The National College of Art and Design can trace its roots back to 1746, when it was founded as a private drawing school.
+The National College of Art and Design can trace its roots back to 1746, when it was a private drawing school.
 Today it is a national institution with over 1,500 students pursuing courses in art, design and education.
-NCAD welcomes students from all over the world and nurtures a culturally diverse atmosphere of curious and creative minds.
+Based in The Liberties right at the heart of Dublin, NCAD welcomes students from all over the world and nurtures a culturally diverse atmosphere of curious and creative minds.

-The Royal College of Surgeons in Ireland is a professional and educational institution that accredits surgeons in a range of specialities throughout the Republic of Ireland and Northern Ireland.
-It educates over 3,000 students from 60 countries.
-It has been training surgeons in Dublin since 1784 and has opened campuses in Bahrain, Dubai and Malaysia.
+The Royal College of Surgeons is a professional and educational institution that accredits surgeons throughout Ireland in a range of specialties.
+Based right in the centre of the city, it has trained surgeons in Dublin since 1784.
+Today, it educates over 3,000 students from 60 countries and has even opened campuses in Bahrain, the UAE and Malaysia.

 The Royal Irish Academy of Music was established in 1848, making it one of Europe’s oldest music conservatories.
 It specialises in classical music and the Irish harp.
-Over 50,000 students are educated by the RIAM and its outreach programs each year.
-It is very welcoming to international students, and boast a long tradition of nurturing musicians from abroad.
+Over 40,000 students are educated through the RIAM and its outreach programmes every year.
+It is very welcoming to international students and boasts a long tradition of nurturing musicians from abroad.